twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-21-dangers-of-ignoble-dhamma%zh.rst

 Āsava samudaya avijjā samudayo, avijjā samudaya āsava samudayo – with the arising of taints and ignorance arises, with the arising of ignorance and taints arise.
 They are the same (they are like viññāṇa and nāma / rūpa).
 With the sinking and drifting the taints of dhamma will follow you.
 A heedless person will end up with sinking and drifting.

 The dangers of starvation, diseases, etc. are not very frightening.
 You will only die in one life.
-If you are heedless in the steam of saṁsāra and it’ll never end with the dangers of ageing, sickness and death.
+If you are heedless in the stream of sa sāra and it’ll ṁ never end with the dangers of ageing, sickness and death.
 The fault of heedlessness let the four taints arise.

 The dhammas shouldn’t be arisen are ignoble dhammas.
 It’s not referring to a person.
 You’re not afraid the dangers in hand, instead afraid of the dangers not encounter yet.
 Internal dangers are more fearful (i.e., defilements, immoral and unwholesome dhammas).

 Not seeing the inner dangers that saṁsāra is long for you.
-These were the reasons of encountering with the dangers of ignoble dhammas before: not meeting the Buddha, not realizing Nibbāna and falling into the four woeful planes.
+These were the reasons of encountering with the dangers of ignoble dhammas before; i.e., not meeting the Buddha, not realizing Nibbāna and falling into the four woeful planes.
 These unwholesome dhammas came to you because you forgot the impermanence.
 You don’t see it even the impermanence is there.
 Foolish kammas arise as the companions of the existing ignorance.

 Therefore, we’re encountering with the physical and mental sufferings.
 The permanent homes of heedless people are the four woeful planes.
 You will encounter dangers if you’re heedless.
 You will realize Nibbāna if not in heedlessness.
 It will not be in dangers with mindfulness (sati) and observing with paññā.

 ------

-revised on 2020-06-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36339#p36339 (posted on 2019-04-16)
+revised on 2021-03-16; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36339#p36339 (posted on 2019-04-16)

 ------